-We designed these projects to be collaborative in nature – converting everything into a paint-by-number system so that many people could work on it at once.
-In one instance (the Triangula mural at the White River trailhead), we devised a system that empowered the volunteers to take part in the design process, making decisions about the shapes of every triangle that composed the abstracted water walls.
+We designed these community projects to be collaborative in nature – converting everything into a paint-by-number system so that many people could work on one project simultaneously.
+For example, the Triangula mural at the White River trailhead involved the Big Car team devising a system that empowered volunteers to take part in the design process, making decisions about the shapes of every triangle that composed the abstracted water walls.

-October 1, 2015, Big Car led Eli Lilly volunteers in creating murals on Big Car’s new buildings, The Tube and Listen Hear in Garfield Park.
-This video shows highlights from the day.
+In October of 2015, Big Car led Eli Lilly volunteers in creating murals on Big Car’s new buildings, The Tube and Listen Hear in Garfield Park.
+This video shows highlights from the 2015 Lilly Day of Service:

-In October of 2014, this mural was created in partnership with the Stadium Village Neighborhood as part of Indy Do Day.
-Approximately 11,000 sq feet, this mural is located on South Meridian Ave., at the gateway to downtown Indianapolis.
+In October of 2014, the Underpass Mural was created in partnership with the Stadium Village Neighborhood as part of Indy Do Day.
+Approximately 11,000 square feet, this mural is located on South Meridian Avenue, at the gateway to downtown Indianapolis.

-For more information on the project and photos, check here.
+For more information on the Underpass Mural project and photos, check here.

 In October of 2013, Big Car led several projects as part of Indy Do Day.
-This video shows highlights.
-Most were located on the south side of Downtown, with one in the Near Eastside neighborhood.
+This video shows highlights of the projects.
+Most projects took place on the south side of Downtown, with one in the Near Eastside neighborhood.

-Oct.
-12, 2012: Lilly Day of Service Murals created by Lilly employees and facilitated by Big Car staff.
+On Oct.
+12, 2012, Lilly Day of Service Murals were created by Lilly employees and facilitated by Big Car staff.
 Each mural is based on paintings by cancer patients or their families as part of the Lilly Oncology on Canvas Program.

-And, since all good things come in threes (is that the saying?), Clayton Hamilton’s wonderful piece Unite! for Culture and Community was executed and mounted on the north side of Service Center during the 2011 Day of Service as well.
+And, since all good things come in threes (is that the saying?), Clayton Hamilton’s wonderful piece Unite! for Culture and Community was executed and mounted on the north side of Service Center during the 2011 Day of Service.